Evaluation Process

 The Secretariat’s role is to carry out the administrative and procedural work necessary to support the High-Level Award Committee and the Assessment Advisory Board, in order to ensure that the two bodies are able to carry out their functions and duties to the best of their abilities.
 These responsibilities include the provision of relevant communications and meeting facilities, administrative support as well as logistical assistance.

-The Secretariat is also tasked with screening all incoming nominations in order to ensure their validity in accordance to the Guidelines and Code of Conduct, before presenting the nominees to the Assessment Advisory Board.
+Working year around, the Secretariat screens all incoming nominations in order to ensure their validity in accordance with the Guidelines and Code of Conduct, before presenting the nominees to the Assessment Advisory Board.

 The Assessment Advisory Board